efc-robot/gmm_map_python/Readme.md

 ## Datasets

-The ROS bags of the multi-robot simulators can be downloaded at...
+The ROS bags of the multi-robot simulators can be downloaded [here](https://cloud.tsinghua.edu.cn/d/b37383f4c5e145c2b92a/).

 You can also use the keyboard to control the robots in the Gazebo simulator by running
 ```